Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 ## Usage

 !!!info "Web vs Mobile"
-    The configuration of the SDK is shared across web and mobile platforms, but many of these options simply don't apply when running the SDK on native platforms (e.g. iOS, Android).
+    The configuration of the SDK is shared across web and mobile platforms, but many of these options simply don't apply when running the SDK on native platforms (for example iOS, Android).
 For example, the when the SDK is run on web, the identity is stored in the browser cookie by default, whereas on native platforms identity is stored in async storage.

-### Initializing SDK
+### Initialize the SDK

 Initialization is necessary before any instrumentation is done.
 The API key for your Amplitude project is required.
 Optionally, a user ID and config object can be passed in this call.
-The SDK can be used anywhere after it is initialized anywhere in an application.
+The SDK can be used anywhere after it's initialized anywhere in an application.

 ```ts
 import { init } from '@amplitude/analytics-react-native';